 The PNP transistor was a mystery to me for a long time.
 But when I at some point was forced to learn it, I realized that it was pretty simple.
 And if you want to design circuits with transistors, it’s really worth knowing about this type of transistor.

-For example: Want to automatically turn on a light when it gets dark?
+For example, want to automatically turn on a light when it gets dark?
 The PNP transistor will make this easy for you.
+Let’s dive in!

 In my article how transistors work, I explained how a standard NPN transistor works.
 If you haven’t already, I’d really urge you to read that article first.

 If you understand the NPN transistor, it will make it easier to understand the PNP transistor.
 They work pretty much in the same way, with one major difference: The currents in the PNP transistor flow in the opposite directions of the currents in the NPN transistor.

 Note: This topic is much easier with an understanding of current flow and voltages.